In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 According to Inventables, the X-Carve Pro can cut wood signs 28 times faster than the X-Carve.

-The electronics on the X-Carve Pro is significantly better with DRV8711 stepper drivers (up to 6A current), and NEMA 23 motors with 292 oz.in of holding torque.
+The electronics on the X-Carve Pro are significantly better with DRV8711 stepper drivers (up to 6A current), and NEMA 23 motors with 292 oz.in of holding torque.

 The 4' x 4' bed size is really useful for cutting full 4x8 sheet materials.
 However, you need to support the extra 4' that sticks out, on your table.